jclehner/nmrpflash/README.md

 packets from reaching the device running `nmrpflash`.

-If you do have an active firewall, either disable it before running `nmrpflash`, or make sure that incoming packets for port 69 aren't being blocked.
+If you do have an active firewall, either disable it before running `nmrpflash`, or make sure that incoming packets from the router aren't blocked.

 By default, `nmrpflash` will assign `10.164.183.252` to the target device, while adding `10.164.183.253` to the network interface specified by the `-i` flag.
 You can use `-a`